emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 ((2 4 6 8 10 12 14 16 18 20) (1 3 5 7 9 11 13 15 17 19))
 ```

-The same as the Scala code!
+The same as the Scala code.
+We've added a feature to Lisp!
+Is this feature worthwhile?
+That's debatable.
+For one, the
+macro call is barely shorter than lambda expression.
+But "worthwhile" wasn't the intent.
+I contend that this example is,
+at least, non-trivial ;-)

 <!---@formatter:off--->
 [^draft]: As long as "Draft:" is in the title, this post may undergo significant changes.
 I've published it so that I